-Hemlington Hall Academy is a mainstream school which houses a specialist 'High Needs Base' (Reception and KS1) and a specialist ASD KS2 Base.
-The High Needs Base (Base 1) is currently a 15-place provision and the specialist base (Base 2) is currently a 6 place provision.
+Hemlington Hall Academy is a mainstream school which houses 2 specialist 'High Needs Bases' (Reception / KS1 and Y3) and a specialist ASD KS2 Base.
+The Infant High Needs Base (Base 1) is currently a 15-place provision, the Junior Base Provision is currently a 7-place provision (Base 2) and the specialist ASD base (Base 3) is currently a 6 place provision.
 Occasionally, short-term additional places are created in order to meet school or L.A. need.
 Where this occurs, staffing is increased accordingly.

 Places are allocated by the Local Authority according to the specific needs of children across Middlesbrough.
-Base 1 provides a nurturing, needs-led environment, enabling detailed assessment to take place on a day-to-day basis in a small group setting.
+All three Bases provide a nurturing, needs-led environment, enabling detailed assessment to take place on a day-to-day basis in a small group setting to ensure that children make the best possible academic, communicative, social and emotional progress from their starting point.